abdfaizaan/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

     ![](../Images/selectusers.png)

-1. In the **Choose users for targeted release** pane that appears, select inside the **Who should receive targeted releases?** field.
-In this list, select each of the following users.
+1. In the **Choose users for targeted release** pane, click inside the **Who should receive targeted releases?** field, and select each of the following users from the list.

     >**Note:** You must select each **User (1)**, one at a time.
 After selecting a user, you must select inside the **Who should receive targeted releases?** field again to re-display the list so that you can select the next user.